-This project was made to work in a number of incarnations in various environments in order to elicit commentary on perceptions of our terrestrial and sumerged worlds.
-This piece has been exhibited on beach sand, where the public was invited to experience the work by 'walking on the bottom of the ocean', making it an ephemeral yet immersive concept.
+This project was made to work in a number of incarnations in various environments in order to elicit commentary on perceptions of our terrestrial and submerged worlds.
+This piece has been exhibited on beach sand, where the public was invited to experience the AR work by 'walking on the bottom of the ocean', making it an ephemeral yet immersive concept.
 It has also been shown on various buildings in order to make comment on the tenuous architecture or living environment for the aquatic world versus human worlds.

 Single channel video (silent)